 2. What are the benefits of using invoice processing software?

 Ans.
-Invoice processing software automates repetitive tasks, reduces manual errors, speeds up processing times, and provides a centralised system for managing invoices.
+Processing of Invoice software automates repetitive tasks, reduces manual errors, speeds up processing times, and provides a centralised system for managing invoices.
 It also helps ensure compliance with company policies and regulatory requirements.

 3. How can businesses ensure the security of their invoice processing system?